openlilylib/snippets/notation-snippets/shaping-bezier-curves/README.md

 It's connfusing when signs change like this. (mirrored when using ((a b)(c d)), not mirrored with ((a b)(c d)(a b)(c d))

 flipping polar's outer y (when dir = DOWN) doesn't work

+Addition for displaying controlpoints - display coordinates of each point, maybe in the format used? (i.e. polar, offset, absolute...)